Henry Warner Slocum: Early commands

-At the outbreak of the Civil War, Slocum was appointed colonel of the 27th New York Infantry, which was a two-year regiment mustered in at Elmira, New York.
+At the outbreak of the Civil War, Slocum was appointed colonel of the 27th New York Infantry Regiment, which was a two-year regiment mustered in at Elmira, New York.
 He led the regiment at First Bull Run, where it was in the thick of the fighting, losing 130 men.
 Slocum himself was badly wounded, and after recuperating, he got command of a brigade in General William B. Franklin's division in the Army of the Potomac.
 When Franklin became commander of the new VI Corps in May 1862, Slocum took over command of the division, leading it with distinction during the Seven Days Battles.
 General Fitz-John Porter complimented Slocum's division in the Virginia campaigns as "one of the best divisions in the Army."

 On July 25, 1862, Slocum was promoted to major general of volunteers to rank from July 4, the second youngest man in the Army to achieve that rank.
 The VI Corps stayed in Washington D.C. during the Northern Virginia Campaign, although one of Slocum's brigades was sent down to Bull Run and attacked and routed by the Confederates on August 26.
 At Crampton's Gap during the Battle of South Mountain on September 14, 1862, Slocum assaulted the enemy line behind a stone wall and routed it.
 Maj.
 Gen. William B. Franklin, corps commander, described the victory as "the completest victory gained up to that time by any part of the Army of the Potomac."

 At Antietam, Slocum's division was not significantly engaged.
 The following month, he was named permanent commander of the XII Corps, which had lost its commander, General Joseph K. Mansfield at Antietam.
 During the Fredericksburg Campaign, Slocum and the XII Corps were stationed around Harper's Ferry and had no involvement in the Battle of Fredericksburg.
 At the Battle of Chancellorsville on May 1–5, 1863, Slocum commanded the Union right wing, including the XII Corps and the V Corps of Maj.
 Gen. George G. Meade and the XI Corps of Maj.
 Gen. Oliver O. Howard, a combined force of 46,000 men.
 Slocum executed well and maneuvered his wing into the rear of Gen. Robert E. Lee's army, halting the Confederate advance.

 When Joe Hooker was removed from command of the army on June 28, Slocum, as the ranking corps commander, would normally be in line to succeed him, but the War Department instead appointed George Meade as army commander, apparently feeling that he was a more aggressive fighter.
 Slocum graciously consented to serving under Meade, his junior in rank.